 Belgrade is a totally amazing party city, and whether you go in the summer or winter season, you will have an amazing time!

-You might also like to read about How Cheap is Belgrade.
+You might also like to read is Belgrade worth visiting? and How Cheap is Belgrade.